Macaulay Posets and Rings: Quotients by Monomial Ideals

-The only thing left to do is to specify a Macaulay order on Bezrukov-Elsässer posets.
-If one starts with the simpler definition of the Macaulay order on stars \cite{Bezrukov2004,engel_1997,MerminJeff2010Bnol}, then it takes more effort to generalize to a Macaulay order on Bezrukov-Elsässer posets.
-However, with the block orders the generalization is natural, and just focuses on grouping the legs of the spiders just like we did for basic stars.
-In \cite{BezrukovElsasserSpiders} the authors prove that the order below is Macaulay, and the definition in \cite{BezrukovElsasserSpiders} is equivalent to the one we give below.
+The only thing left to do is to specify a Macaulay order on Bezrukov--Elsässer posets.
+If one starts with the simpler definition of the Macaulay order on stars \cite{Bezrukov2004,engel_1997,MerminJeff2010Bnol}, then it takes more effort to generalize to a Macaulay order on Bezrukov--Elsässer posets.
+However, with the block orders the generalization is natural, and just focuses on grouping the legs of spider posets just like we did for basic star posets.
+The main result in \cite{BezrukovElsasserSpiders} is the proof that the order below is Macaulay.

 First, for every copy of $\Spider(k,\ell)$ in the product $\Spider(k,l)^{\times, n}$, we form a partitioned toset.
-The first partition is made up of the leg that contains $0$, Then the second partition is made up of the leg that contains $1$, and so on, until we get to the leg that contains $k$.
-The last partition is made up of the leg that contains $k$ together with the head of the spider.
-Inside each partition we order the elements by the standard order on $\N$, which is a restriction of the partial order on $\Spider(k,\ell)$.
-Note that this is the same type of partitioning we did on the duals of basic star posets, the legs were just shorter.
+The first part is made up of the leg that contains $0$, Then the second part is made up of the leg that contains $1$, and so on, until we get to the leg that contains $k$.
+The last part is made up of the leg that contains $k$ together with the head of the spider poset.
+Inside each part we order the elements by the standard order on $\N$, which is a restriction of the partial order on $\Spider(k,\ell)$.
+Note that this is a similar partitioning like the one we did on the basic star posets, the legs were just shorter.

 The starts of $\Spider(k,l)^{\times, n}$ are ordered by the lexicographic border chaser order.
-Again, note that this is the same thing we did for the duals of basic stars.
+Again, note that this is similar to the case for duals of basic stars.
 There we just considered the dual of the border chaser order, which is the hyperrectangle chaser order.

+We have to be a little careful with the ordering in each block.
+The order is not the lexicographic order, but a domination order.
+To describe this order we will construct a permutation $\pi_B = (p_1,\dots ,p_n)$ for each block $B$.